-Sassion n Two: Locate Credible Resources Learning Plan (60 minutes) Show students a Web site or a list of search results that looks legitimate, but does not have Show students a Web site or a list of search results that looks legitimate, but does not have accurate information.
+Session n Two: Locate Credible Resources Plan (60 minutes) Engage Show students a Web site or a list of search results that looks legitimate, but does not have accurate information.
 Do not tell students anything about the site or the information.
 Ask for feedback about the site or search.
-Have a discussion with students about how they determine whether or not information is Engage credible.
+Have a discussion with students about how they determine whether or not information is credible.
 Use this opportunity to talk about what makes a search effective.
-Ziiguge Review the brainstormed information from the previous session and restate the purpose of the work.
+Review the brainstormed information from the previous session and restate the purpose of the work.
 Tell students that during today's session, they will search for and evaluate web-based information.
 Remind students of the educational technology and social studies standards they are working toward.
-Model how to locate information and determine the credibility of sources using digital tools.
-There is a variety of Web site evaluation tools listed on the Resources page which ge students can use to help determine the validity of information. ed Show students how to document the information they find using the Research Notebook [w] format you have chosen.
-For example, students might copy and paste the URL of a Web site ZuZ and some relevant information.
-Then, add a comment about the validity of the information. d F You could also choose to model paraphrasing by pasting information from the Web site in one un column of notes and your own reflection and understanding in another column. grc Model how to cite and reference sources properly to support positions on the issue or topic.
+Key Concepts, Vocabulary, and Background Knowledge Explain Model how to locate information and determine the credibility of sources using digital tools.
+There is a variety of Web site evaluation tools listed on the Resources page which students can use to help determine the validity of information.
+Show students how to document the information they find using the Research Notebook format you have chosen.
+For example, students might copy and paste the URL of a Web site and some relevant information.
+Then, add a comment about the validity of the information.
+You could also choose to model paraphrasing by pasting information from the Web site in one column of notes and your own reflection and understanding in another column.
+Model how to cite and reference sources properly to support positions on the issue or topic.
 You could set up a few examples ahead of time and then model one or two.
-Students ck can use the "insert citation" function in Word or an online tool such as Easybib.
-For more $\mathbf{B}a$ Explain information on teaching citation and intellectual property issues for this grade level, see the pu Citation section of the Resources. ', a ary Teaching Tips and Accommodations bul Show students how to keep the Research Notebook and Internet search open at the same time, ca as well as how to copy and paste information to the Notebook. \ \ \ Pre-select Web sites for students or have folders of information on the class Web site as an ts, entry point for student research.
-Sep 1 Provide a note-taking scaffold or limit research options for students who need more support. one For example, you could use the Research Log at the end of this assessment to help students Key Concepts, Vocabulary, and Background Knowledge organize information.
-Have students bring in relevant research (e.g. newspaper articles, personal interviews) by ζe) engaging in a search for information.
-Students will share and use this information during the " next learning session.
-F 1 Remind students to use the ideas generated during the previous session's brainstorm activity.
-Explore This will provide a list of sources to search.
+Students can use the "insert citation" function in Word or an online tool such as Easybib.
+For more information on teaching citation and intellectual property issues for this grade level, see the Citation section of the Resources.
+Teaching Tips and Accommodations Show students how to keep the Research Notebook and Internet search open at the same time, as well as how to copy and paste information to the Notebook.
+Pre-select Web sites for students or have folders of information on the class Web site as an entry point for student research.
+Provide a note-taking scaffold or limit research options for students who need more support.
+For example, you could use the Research Log at the end of this assessment to help students organize information.
+Key C Explore Have students bring in relevant research (e.g. newspaper articles, personal interviews) by engaging in a search for information.
+Students will share and use this information during the next learning session.
+Remind students to use the ideas generated during the previous session's brainstorm activity.
+This will provide a list of sources to search.
 Also remind students to keep a list of all sources, including those which did not supply useful information for the final product.
 Students should practice citing their sources as they collect information.
 Ask students for examples of searches they conducted that did not return the results they expected.
 What strategies did they use to find better information?
-Be prepared to provide formative feedback to students about their strategies for searching and Fral :: documenting information.
-You can also have students use the Checklist .
-For example: Evaluate Choice of relevant key word.
-A hility to provide independently and refine searches.
+Be prepared to provide formative feedback to students about their strategies for searching and Evaluate documenting information.
+You can also have students use the Student Checklist.
+For example: Choice of relevant key word.
 Ability to navigate results independently and refine searches.
-Use resources that are timely and have authority Use resources that are timely and have authority.
+Use resources that are timely and have authority.
 Ability to record all of the information they need to construct a citation.
-Ability to record all of the information they need to construct a citation.
 Do not score this session as part of the assessment.
-Do not score una session as part of the assessment.